hartly97/Blocitoff/README.md

 Blocitoff is a self destructing to-do list built with Ruby on Rails.

-Includes Ajax and a rake task.
+Includes Devise, Ajax and a rake task.

 * Rails version 5.0.4